nixworks/public/news/2013/12/5/index.md

 ##### United States Secretary of State
 ### [United States Secretary of State John Kerry meets with the Prime Minister of Israel Benjamin Netanyahu in Jerusalem to talk about many topics including the nuclear program of Iran. ](/news/2013/12/5/united-states-secretary-of-state-john-kerry-meets-with-the-prime-minister-of-israel-benjamin-netanyahu-in-jerusalem-to-talk-about-many-topic.md)
-_Context: Benjamin Netanyahu, Israeli Prime Minister, Jerusalem, John Kerry, United States Secretary of State, nuclear program_
+_Context: Benjamin Netanyahu, Jerusalem, John Kerry, Prime Minister, United States Secretary of State, nuclear program_

 ##### U.S. Vice President
 ### [Vice President of the United States Joe Biden criticizes the People's Republic of China for a recent crackdown of foreign journalists in the country. ](/news/2013/12/5/vice-president-of-the-united-states-joe-biden-criticizes-the-people-s-republic-of-china-for-a-recent-crackdown-of-foreign-journalists-in-the.md)